jettdlee/temporal_difference/README.md

 # Temporal Difference - SARSA/Q-Learning

-##### For Assignments COMP532 Machine Learning and BioInspired Optimisation, MSc Computer Science, University of Liverpool
-Python implementation to compare the optimal results found usign a SARSA/Q-Learning approch to the cliff walking game, presented in [Sutton, Richard S., and Andrew G. Barto. *Reinforcement learning: An introduction*.
-MIT press, 1998](http://incompleteideas.net/book/bookdraft2017nov5.pdf), Figure 6.4.
+Python implementation to compare the optimal results found using a SARSA/Q-Learning approach to the cliff walking game, presented in [Sutton, Richard S., and Andrew G. Barto. *Reinforcement learning: An introduction*.
+MIT Press, 1998](http://incompleteideas.net/book/bookdraft2017nov5.pdf), Figure 6.4.

-With reinforcement leraning we face the problem of exploration and exploitation where this approaches fall to two classes: on-policy and off-policy.
+With reinforcement learning, we face the problem of exploration and exploitation where these approaches fall into two classes: on-policy and off-policy.

 Dependencies:
 * Numpy